Accessibility

 Does the remote have a feature where it teaches you the keys

-of the remote when
+of the remote when it is turned on?

 Are

-there
+there tactile

-on the most commonly
+markers on the most commonly used keys?

 A feature on the TV which will need to be